-In the summer of 2014 we introduced a number of new tags to the CMS that allow for more advanced page layouts.
+In the summer of 2014 we introduced a number of new tags to Serckit that allow for more advanced page layouts.
 There are two noteworthy caveats:

 - Many of these tags are sensitive to the underlying html they are intermixed with.
-You'll need to be comfortable working in the HTML View to use them effectively.
+You'll need to be comfortable working in the HTML View to use them effectively this.

 A number of the new tags just provide a new way to make a link with more visual impact.
 Linkbars and imageblocks both provide a way to combine an image and some text into a single link:

-The linkbar tag provides a page-wide colored bar with an image (the id provide in the '123' spot) along the left edge and text (in single quotes) filling the rest.
+The linkbar tag provides a page-wide colored bar with an image (the id provide in the '123' spot) along the left edge and text filling the rest.
 The background color can optionally be changed from the default by providing a 6 digit hexidecimal representation of the RGB color at the end of the tag.
-To work most effectively at a wide variety of screen sizes the image you provide should be at least twice as wide as it is tall and should work visually even if the right side of the image is cropped off.
+To work most effectively at a wide variety of screen sizes the image you provide should be more than twice as wide as it is tall (5:2 is best) and should work visually even if the right side of the image is cropped off.

 Note for each of these tags it's possible to insert other formatting (headings, bold) within the text.
-But the actual tags must fall within the single quotes–something that is best achieved in HTML View.
 Of course, since the entire bar or block acts as a link, one can't insert other links within the text.

 The divclass Tag

 A number of the new features rely on using variants of a single new tag: the divclass tag: